Royal Air Maroc Logo

 Royal Air Maroc Logo 2013

 This emblem is identical to the one adopted in 1957.
-The company continues to use the crown to signify its prestigious status, the wings as a symbol of aviation, and the five-pointed star to demonstrate national pride.
-The logo’s maroon color looks luxurious and professional, while the traditional bold font conveys an impression of stability, longevity, and reliability.
+The company continues to use the crown to signify its prestigious status, the wings to symbolize aviation, and the five-pointed star to demonstrate national pride.
+The logo’s maroon color looks luxurious and professional, while the traditional, bold font conveys a sense of stability, longevity, and reliability.
 The decorative contours of the letters evoke elegance, creating the image of a premium, high-class airline.

 2018 – today